-New ports can be created and added to this list with the register() method.
-When unregister() is called on one of the items in this list, this port is removed from the list.
-The clear() method can be used to unregister all audio output ports at once.
+New ports can be created and added to this list with outports.register().
+When unregister() is called on one of the items in this list, this port is removed from the list. outports.clear() can be used to unregister all audio output ports at once.